invariant-labs/protocol/docs/docs/what_is/concentrated_liquidity.md

 slug: /what_is/concentrated_liquidity
 ---

-It’s our main feature.
-It enables maximum capital efficiency.
+It’s our main feature and enables maximum capital efficiency.
 In common liquidity pools, liquidity is distributed along the whole price curve.

 Here, in Invariant, you can choose an exact price range.
 As a result, the whole amount invested will earn for you.
-As a result, your capital can be even 4000x more efficient.
+As a result, your capital can be even 40000x more efficient.
 Sounds great, right?

 ### Introduction